 Based on this observation, we predict that our FEC scheme will be very effective for our group rekeying protocol because packets of the same block tend to experience independent losses.
-This is justified by two aspects.
-First we note that T cannot be very small because of the rekeying bandwidth constraint, as implied by Figure 5.
+To see this, we first notice that T cannot be very small because of the rekeying bandwidth constraint, as implied by Figure 5.
 Second, each particular user needs packets only from one specific block.
-Therefore, when k + h packets of the same block are equally spaced within interval T, two consecutive packets may have a low probability of experiencing the same burst loss duration.
+Therefore, when k + h packets of the same block are equally spaced within interval T, we expect that each user has a high probability to recover the block that it requires.

-3.3 Tradeoffs between r, T and h
+3.3 Tradeoffs between r, T, and h

-Up to now, we have analyzed r = f(h, T) under our Bernoulli and Markov loss models, and also quantified the impact of rekeying bandwidth constraint on the relationship between h and T. We are now ready to investigate the tradeoffs between r, T and h.
+Up to now, we have analyzed r = f(h, T) under the Bernoulli and Markov loss models, and also quantified the impact of rekeying bandwidth constraint on the relationship between h and T. We are now ready to investigate the tradeoffs between r, T, and h.

-As we know, r is the percentage of users who cannot receive the new group key on time, while T measures the group access control granularity.
+Recall that r is the fraction of users who cannot receive their new keys during the initial multicast, while T measures the group access control granularity.
 Small values of r and T are preferable.
 However, achieving a small r and a small T are conflicting goals.

 In practice, we would like to give higher priority to r than to T. This is because r is directly related to the performance seen by each user.
 For this purpose, we specify a target residual error rate (denoted by r^) as a system parameter.
-We aim to make sure that current (h, T) satisfies $f(h, T) \leq r^$ as well as the rekeying bandwidth constraint.
+We aim to make sure that current (h, T) values satisfy $f(h, T) \leq r^$ as well as the rekeying bandwidth constraint.
 As a concrete example, we set b(t) = 100 Kbps and $r^ = 5/n$, where n = 768.
-Figure 6 shows feasible (h, T) pairs which satisfy $f(h, T) \leq r^$ as well as the rekeying bandwidth constraint.
+Figure 6 shows feasible (h, T) pairs that satisfy $f(h, T) \leq r^$ as well as the rekeying bandwidth constraint.